SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 > We use the timescape and its medieval fantasy land Orden as the default setting presented in these books.
 Doing so makes it easier for us as designers to marry our design with real examples from a real (imaginary) fantasy world.
 We also think it’s easier for you to take the names for places, languages, and gods, and replace them with your own.
 We might reference some hero or villain, saint or god, whose name makes you think, “Well, I don’t have that in my setting.”
 If we do a good job, though, you might be inspired to say, “But that makes me think …” And being inspired is part of the fun!
 >
 > If you’re the Director, you can use as many or as few of the details of the timescape as you like.
 You might wish to create your own world within the timescape, or use a setting you’ve created that exists outside of the official MCDM manifolds.
 You can use details from settings published by other companies.
 There are no rules when it comes to world-building.
 Feel free to take what you like from this book and change the rest.
-For example, you might not care for our dwarves having literal stone skin.
+For example, you might not care for our [[Dwarf|dwarves]] having literal stone skin.
 That’s fine.
 You can make them fleshy, stout, bearded folk, or mohawked, barrel-chested punk rockers, or anything else you wish.
 As long as you’re running a heroic fantasy campaign about fighting monsters, then the game’s rules are still likely to serve your narrative even if that narrative deviates from ours.
 >
 > If you’re a player, ask your Director about the setting where the game takes place and discuss with them the sort of hero you want to create.
 Maybe you want to play a more traditional gruff and bearded [[Dwarf|dwarf]] rather than go all short and stony.
 An open dialogue and honest discussion with your Director can lead to everyone getting what they want out of the game.